-Lectures: The 20 timetable slots will consist of 10 lectures on energy balance, radiative transfer and modelling, followed by up to 8 special topics.
-These will be introduced by a student group presentation discussing a paper, and followed by short lecture material on the same subject.
-1-2 computing practical sessions will be held in lecture slots to support the application of theoretical concepts and by a tutorial on solving problems in class.
+Lectures: The 20 timetable slots will consist of 10 lectures on energy balance, radiative transfer and modelling, followed by up to 6 special topics.
+These will be introduced by a student group presentation discussing a paper, and followed by lecture material on the broader background of that subject.
+2 slots will be used for computing practical sessions to support the application of theoretical concepts, and by a tutorial on solving problems given in class.

 Weeks 1-6: fundamental concepts of climate variability and change;